facelessuser/pymdown-extensions/docs/src/markdown/about/development.md

 Documents are in Markdown (with some additional syntax) and converted to HTML via Python Markdown and this extension bundle.
 If you would like to build and preview the documentation, you must have these packages installed:

+-   @zensical/zensical: the document site generator.
 -   @Python-Markdown/markdown: the Markdown parser.
--   @mkdocs/mkdocs: the document site generator.
--   @squidfunk/mkdocs-material: a material theme for MkDocs.
--   @timvink/mkdocs-git-revision-date-localized-plugin: inserts date a page was last updated.
 -   @facelessuser/pymdown-extensions: this Python Markdown extension bundle.

 These can be installed via: